TaTo30/vue-pdf/README.md

 # VuePDF

-VuePDF is a **Vue 3** wrapper for pdf.js that enable you to display pdf pages in your project. this package consist in two parts: PDFProxy Composable and VuePDF Component, will be explained in more details later in this document.
+VuePDF is a **Vue 3** wrapper for pdf.js that enable you to display pdf pages in your project.

 ## Compatibility